Khushi0389/SpringSecureNotes-JWT/README.md

 A secure, production-grade Spring Boot REST API that allows users to register, login, and manage their personal notes securely with **JWT authentication**, **role-based access**, **custom response handling**, and **exception validation**.

-> ✅ Built from scratch in Day 8–14 of Spring Boot Backend Mastery Plan.

 ---

 ## ✨ Features